ics-software-engineering/meteor-application-template/index.md

 ## Screencast

 Click the image below to watch a 27 minute walkthrough of this system.
+This screencast was generated for a previous version of meteor-application-template, so there may be small differences in the code base.

 [<img src="https://raw.githubusercontent.com/ics-software-engineering/meteor-application-template/master/doc/meteor-application-template-youtube.png" width="600">](https://www.youtube.com/watch?v=kEJN3kjyugs)